sunghangga/gtfs-realtime/README.md

 # GTFS-Realtime

-GTFS-Realtime app will collect GTFS realtime data (trip updates, vehicle positions and alerts) from available feed url and then save it to the database.
+GTFS-Realtime app will collect GTFS realtime data (trip updates, vehicle positions and alerts) from available feed url and save them to the database.
 The data will be served through an API by accessing url endpoint.
 The API will return stop-monitoring data in a json or xml format.
-This app also provide feature for deleting expired realtime data automatically to prevent old realtime data from piling up.
+This app also provide feature for deleting expired realtime data automatically in a given range day to prevent old realtime data from piling up.

 ## Installation